 This course introduces students to promotion, marketing, and sponsorship.
-Topics include negotiating, nurturing, and activating sponsorships, the selling process, sport consumers, generating sales, and e-commerce.
+Topics include negotiating, nurturing, and activating sponsorships, the selling process, sport consumers, generating sales, and ecommerce.

-SPM2022 (3.0 credit hours) Current Issues in Sport Management
+Current Issues in Sport Management

 This course addresses current issues in the field of Sport Management.
 Topics include: marketing and advertising in sport, labor relations and legal issues, facility construction, promotional events, industry leadership, changes in leadership, and economical and financial issues currently affecting the industry.